How To Use Body Scrub

 FAQ

-Exfoliate with your body scrub before you shave, because dead skin cells can easily get stuck in your follicles.
+Exfoliate with your body scrub before you shave because dead skin cells can get easily stuck in your follicles.

-Can you use body scrub on your face?
+Can you use a body scrub on your face?

 The skin on your lips isn't tough, so body scrubs might be too harsh for your lips.